 Visits by a person in supported living to meet or stay with other people

 A person in supported living can visit other people in the following circumstances:

-- If the person in supported living is in an extended household, they can visit, have physical contact and stay overnight with members of their extended household away from their supported living accommodation.
+- If the person in supported living is a single adult household and they have formed a support bubble with one other household, they can meet (indoors and outdoors), visit, have physical contact and stay overnight with members of their support bubble away from their supported living accommodation.

 Decision making and assessing risk